 Five key features you need to consider and a look at who uses it

 To succeed in marketing, you need a well-rounded stack of tools.
 Could you add a customer data platform (CDP) to your marketing tools?
 CDPs help businesses collect, unify, and activate customer data.
-By adding a CDP to your marketing stack, you can improve your customer engagement and conversions.
+Adding a CDP to your marketing stack can improve your customer engagement and conversions.

-If we are using too much jargon, a marketing technology stack is a grouping of technologies that marketers leverage to conduct and improve their marketing activities.
+If we use too much jargon, a marketing technology stack is a grouping of technologies marketers leverage to conduct and improve their marketing activities.
 The focus of marketing technologies (aka "martech") is often to make difficult processes easier, measure the impact of marketing activities, and drive more efficient spending.

 What is a Customer Data Platform

-A customer data platform is a system that marketers can, collect and integrate their customers' information.
-The result will be an organized profile for each individual in a customer database, with shared data going back out into other applications used in the business and aligning customer information amongst teams.
+A customer data platform (CDP) is a system in which marketers can collect and integrate customers' information.
+CDP software s used to collect and integrate customers' information from different marketing applications like Instagram, Klaviyo, and GoogleAds.
+The result will be an organized profile for each individual in a special customer database, with data going back into other business applications and aligning customer information amongst teams.

 Where CDPs fit in your technology landscape

 The Customer Data Platform (CDP) is an essential tool for eCommerce retailers to use, as it helps them centralize their customer relationship management.
 Smaller stores and merchants that sell over fewer channels will have significantly less value when using a CDP because they cannot take advantage of orchestration across channels; most start with Klaviyo or Mailchimp - but there are other options too!